 The University of Maryland, Baltimore County has a Federalwide Assurance ( FWA00000069, approved through 07/26/2021) from the Office for Human Research Protections.

 Certain activities have the characteristics of research but do not meet the regulatory definition of research needing IRB review.
 Look at the above definition or contact the ORPC at 5-2737 or email@example.com with questions of clarification.
+Click this link for what the IRB does not consider human research.
 Remember, the IRB has the final say in what research must be reviewed.
 Use this handy guide to make an initial determination for IRB review.

 Please review the requirement for human subjects use training.
 The IRB requires that all research personnel, including faculty, graduate students and undergraduate students complete the on-line education module.
 Training must be completed before submitting an application.